bhauman/certifiable/README.md

 ```

 If this is the first time its been run, this command will create a
-directory in your home directory `~/.certifiable_dev_certs` and
+directory in your home directory `~/_certifiable` and
 populate it with a root certificate and a ca (certificate authority)
 certificate.

-The file `~/.certifiable_dev_certs/dev-root-import-this.pem` needs to
+The file `~/_certifiable_certs/localhost-1d070e4/dev-root-trust-this.pem` needs
-be trusted by your operating system and Firefox directly in order to
+to be trusted by your operating system and Firefox directly in order
-avoid the not trusted browser warnings.
+to avoid the not trusted browser warnings.

 On MacOS the above command will ask to have the generated certificate
 imported into your keychain as a trusted certificate.

-The command will output a `dev-localhost.jks` file that you can supply
+The command will output a
+`~/_certifiable_certs/localhost-1d070e4/dev-server.jks` file that you
-to a Clojure webserver like `ring.jetty.adapter` like so:
+can supply to a Clojure webserver like `ring.jetty.adapter` like so:

 ```clj
 (require '[ring.adapter.jetty :refer [run-jetty]]